 The Regional Arts Development Fund (RADF) is a Queensland Government partnership, through Arts Queensland and TRC to support local arts and culture.
 It enables professional and emerging artists and arts practitioners living in regional Queensland to receive support for a wide range of arts and cultural projects.

-- Call our RADF Liaison Officer on 4089 2305 to discuss your project
+- Call our RADF Regional Arts Officer on 4089 2305 to discuss your project.

 - Complete the Grant Application Form.
-If you are applying under Category 1 Developing Regional Skills, you should use the RADF Category 1 only Grant Application Form
+If you are applying for a Small Grant up to $1000, or Professional Skills Development, you should use the Small Grant Application Form.

-- Submit the Grant Application Form and all required support materials to TRC by the due date
+- Submit the Grant Application Form and all required support materials by the due date.

 - Fact Sheet: RADF Acknowledgement Guidelines